 I never really thought pretzels would be on my baking bucket list until I tried a similar treat in Disney World’s Epcot back in February.
-I have yet to write about my trip, but it is coming soon.
 We got the pretzel in Norway and it was SO big!
-Just ask Lindsay!
+J

 The recipe does not require the yeast to be activated in water, it goes right into the flour mixture.
 However, there is a resting period before the dough is cut and shaped and then again once the dough has been shaped into the pretzels.
 So it does take a little patience, but it’s worth it.
 It kinda brought a smile to my face when I pulled these pretzels out of the oven and took the first bite!

 The first time I made these, I thought there was too much salt in the dough, which didn’t work for my sweet pretzels.
 The original recipe I followed also called for the pretzels to be soaked in a baking soda bath before they go in the oven.
 Did you know that this is what helps give pretzels their golden color?
 It is pretty awesome.
 I followed this tutorial and recipe from King Arthur Flour, which was really helpful!

 The first recipe was QUITE tasty, I was actually afraid of eating too many, and so I had to ditch them because they were that good.
 I struggled through the twisting of the dough to make a pretty pretzel, but part of this was because the dough was shrinking.
 By the time I got the second half of the batch, it actually came out quite nicely.